cdeccio/byu-cs460-f2024/06-lab-network-layer/README.md

    - Determine if this host is the final destination for the packet, based on the destination IP address.
-This host qualifies as the final destination if the following is true:

-     - The destination IP address matches _any_ of the IP addresses on the host (i.e., not limited to the IP address on the incoming interface).
+This host qualifies as the final destination if the destination IP address matches _any_ of the IP addresses on the host (i.e., not limited to the IP address on the incoming interface).
 You can use the `ipv4_addresses()` method to find all IP addresses.

    - If the packet is destined for this host, based on the tests in the previous bullet, then call another method to handle the payload, depending